Diego Konincks

-Diego Juan Konincks (born 30 November 2000) is a Dutch footballer who plays for Valour FC in the Canadian Premier League, on loan from Chicago Fire FC II in MLS Next Pro.
+Diego Juan Konincks (born 30 November 2000) is a Dutch footballer who plays for Pacific FC in the Canadian Premier League.

 Early life

 Konincks began playing youth football at age four with Montvoort SV '19, with whom he played with for 14 years.

 College career

 In 2019, Konincks moved to the United States, where he began attending Midland University to play for the men's soccer team, which played in the NAIA.
-On September 30, 2019, he scored his first collegiate goal in a 2-0 victory over the Mount Marty Lancers.
+On September 30, 2019, he scored his first collegiate goal in a 2–0 victory over the Mount Marty Lancers.
 At the end of the season, he was named to the All-Great Plains Athletic Conference Second Team.

 In 2020, he transferred to Campbell University to play for their men's soccer team in NCAA Division I. Ahead of the season, he was named vice-captain.
 In his first season, he was named to the All-Big South Conference First Team, the All-Tournament Team and the Big South Presidential Honor Roll.
 In 2021, he was named to the All-Big South First Team, the big South All-Academic Team and theBig South Presidential Honor Roll.
 In 2022, he was named to the All-Big South First Team, the Big South All-Academic team, an Academic All-District.

 In 2023, he began attending Saint Louis University, joining their men's soccer team.
 In October 2023, he was named the Atlantic 10 Conference Defensive Player of the Week.
 At the end of the season, he was named the Atlantic 10 Defensive Player of the Year, named to the All-Atlantic 10 First Team, and the Atlantic 10 All-Academic Team.
 He was also named to the All-Region Second Team, and a Third Team Academic All-America selection.